Valentines Residences Resort and Marina initiates endowed scholarships at UB

 Scholars will also be provided with the opportunity to complete internships at the resort and participate in other professional development and community engagement opportunities before graduating from UB.
 The internship will not be restricted to any particular professional designation.
 The scholars will be known as the Valentines Residences Resort and Marina Ambassadors.

+Managing Director Dean Spychalla believes that human capital will continue to fuel success for the resort and the island, which is why he came up with the idea of funding scholarships at UB, specifically for scholars from Harbour Island.

-“We do hope that they will return to the island and help us to grow the economy of 84 percent of the land mass of the country,” said Spychalla, referring to the islands outside New Providence.
+“We do hope that they will return to the island and help us to grow the economy of 84 percent of the land mass of the country,” said Spychalla, referring to the Family Islands.

-UB President Dr. Rodney Smith expressed his gratitude for this newest investment in higher learning.
+UB President Dr. Rodney D. Smith expressed his gratitude for the newest investment in higher learning.
 UB has a student population of approximately 5,000 and an alumni base of about 17,000.

 Spychalla is enthused about the prospect of expanding the pool of skilled professionals from the Family Islands who would help to make their respective economies more robust.